sjlyoung58/moduleman/README.md

 This node js project analyses your Elite Dangerous journals and produces handy references for all of your ships and modules
 ## Current status
-Currently only one output is created - a list of your ships with links to coriolis.io website
+Currently the following output is created
+- list of your ships with links to coriolis.io website
+- list of your stored modules ordered sensibly.
+Engineering blueprint name, level and quality are shown but not experimental effect (not in the journal)
+- list of the modules on all of your ships ordered sensibly and with full engineering details
+- list of Materials you have
+- FSD Jump recent history (systems & faction states)
+- details of all conflicts in recently visited systems

 The system is designed to run by default on the same Windows PC you use to run Elite Dangerous.
-If you want to run it on a different machine, you probably know what you are doing, so it isn't covered here
+If you want to run it on a different machine, you can edit the default config in src/config/config.mjs to point to a non-standard location for your journals (e.g. a drive mapped from another PC)

 # Getting started